trbaumeister/myfirstrepo/README.md

 # myfirstrepo

-Example file to learn the basic git commands.
+This is Example file to learn the basic git commands.
 It includes a basic hello world script.